 You should always choose your legal representatives yourself when making a personal injury claim.
 You have to be sure that your solicitors are ‘right’ for you and your claim.
 You need skilled professionals that you trust.

 At Truth Legal, our team of fully-qualified and experienced solicitors and Legal Executives have the abilities to recover the maximum compensation you deserve.
 We pride ourselves on providing an ethical, honest service to all of our clients.
-We are based in Harrogate with a presence in York, Manchester, and London.
+We are based in Harrogate, Hull and Leeds, with a presence in York, Manchester, and London.
 Find out more about our team of experts.

 If you have already started a claim, you may find that your case has been assigned to a law firm you haven’t chosen.
 This is common practice for insurance companies or claims management companies.
 But if claiming compensation is important to you, why leave this crucial decision to others?
 The quality of your solicitors can make a huge difference to the success of your claim, as well as how smoothly it proceeds.